mkchoi212/mkchoi212.github.io/_pages/About.md

 Hi, I'm Mike and I live in Seoul, Korea.
 Thanks for visiting my site.

 I build iOS / Mac apps, dabble in other cool programming languages and write about software development when I have the time.
-More information can be found through [LinkedIn](https://www.linkedin.com/in/mikejschoi/).
+More information can be found through <a href="https://www.linkedin.com/in/mikejschoi" data-network="LinkedIn" data-proofer-ignore>LinkedIn.</a>

 I am also actively looking for an internship.
 [Email](mailto:mkchoi212@icloud.com) me and I will be happy to send you my resume.